Back to CapsNets Hub

 $$ y = \max(x_{1,1},\; x_{1,2},\; x_{2,1},\; x_{2,2}) $$

-This achieves two goals: (1) reducing spatial dimensionality, and (2) providing a degree of translation invariance -- small shifts in the input do not change the maximum value.
+This reduces spatial dimensionality and gives some translation invariance -- small shifts in the input don't change the output.

 What Max-Pooling Loses

-The cost is significant.
 Max-pooling discards where within the pooling region the maximum occurred.
-After several pooling layers, the network knows that certain features exist but not where they are relative to each other.
+Stack a few pooling layers and the network knows that certain features exist but not where they are relative to each other.

-Consider face detection.
-A CNN with pooling can detect "eyes exist" and "mouth exists," but it cannot easily verify that the eyes are above the mouth.
-A scrambled face -- eyes below the mouth, nose on the forehead -- activates the same pooled features as a normal face.
+Think about face detection.
+A pooled CNN can detect "eyes exist" and "mouth exists," but it can't easily check that the eyes are above the mouth.
+A scrambled face -- eyes below the mouth, nose on the forehead -- fires the same pooled features as a normal face.

 Invariance vs. Equivariance

-This reveals a deeper issue: the distinction between invariance and equivariance.
+This points to a deeper distinction between invariance and equivariance.

 Max-pooling pushes CNNs toward invariance.
-But for understanding spatial structure, we want equivariance: if the input rotates, the representation should rotate correspondingly, not remain unchanged.
+But understanding spatial structure requires equivariance: if the input rotates, the representation should rotate with it.

 Capsule Vectors: Encoding Pose